Topics on this page

 With UDP, Syslog messages are limited to 64 KB.
 If the message is longer, data may be truncated.

 With TLS, the manager and Syslog server must trust each other's certificates.
 The connection from the manager to the Syslog server is encrypted with TLS 1.2, 1.1, or 1.0.

-TLS requires that you set Agents should forward logs to Via the Deep Security Manager (indirectly).
+TLS requires that you set Agents should forward logs to Via the Workload Security Manager (indirectly).
 Agents do not support forwarding with TLS.

 - Event Format: Whether the log message's format is LEEF, CEF, or basic Syslog.
 See Syslog message formats.

-LEEF format requires that you set Agents should forward logs to Via the Deep Security Manager (indirectly).
+LEEF format requires that you set Agents should forward logs to Via the Workload Security Manager (indirectly).